mavryk-network/LIGO/vendors/Preprocessor/README.md

 [COMMENTS](https://gitlab.com/ligolang/ligo/-/blob/998107d5f0098c8acc86f8950f2a0f9fc5836f5d/vendors/Preprocessor/CLI.mli#L10)
 in the section [CLI](#cli) signature that gathers the comment opening and closing markers from the client's perspective.
-It is therefore important that what the client request is actually possible according to the regular expressions.
+It is therefore important that what the client requests is actually possible according to the regular expressions.

 The regular expression